 Joint venture, a foreign adventure

 A joint venture can be a smart way to establish a presence in a foreign market.
 This is an agreement between two or more parties that may or may not be from the same country about achieving a common goal.
-Working together means that you can make maximal use of each other's knowledge and network, but be mindful that even fairytale marriages can end up in divorce.
+Working together means that you can make the best use of each other's knowledge and network, but be mindful that even fairytale marriages can end up in divorce.

 A joint venture is not a legal form like a bv (PLC), but a domestic or international legal agreement between parties with a particular purpose in mind.
 Nor is it a merger, because the parties involved remain companies in their own right.
+The characteristics of a joint venture are cooperation and equal influence.
+Together you share costs, risks, and profits.

 Common goal